It’s Beginning to Look a Lot Like Christmas Decorating… Exploded In My ADHD House

 Plus, without all the visual cues I kind of, well, forget about Christmas.
 I know it seems impossible as every commercial outlet in America bombards us with an Armageddon-like countdown.
 But I don’t mean I forget about the date.
 I mean I forget about the realness of Christmas day approaching.

 And if I go minimalist, I also miss using all that special Christmas china I’ve hoarded over the years.
 Full disclosure: I have plenty of china.
-Fuller disclosure: Last year I bought out all of Goodwill’s special Christmas china because I sort of hyperfocused on Christmas dinner and on scouring Goodwill and on perfecting my hot-glue-gun skills for maximum wreath construction.
+Fuller disclosure: Last year I bought out all of Goodwill’s special Christmas china because I sort of hyperfocused on Christmas dinner.
+Then I went overboard on perfecting my hot-glue-gun skills for maximum wreath construction.

-I also own a sewing machine, which I used last year to I sew all the things.
-The things included tree skirts and table runners and napkins and placemats and all kinds of things I haven’t had a chance to use, including a patchwork Christmas quilt.
+I also own a sewing machine, which I used last year to sew tree skirts, table runners, napkins and placemats and all kinds of things I haven’t had a chance to use, including a patchwork Christmas quilt.
 They cry out for use and admiration.

 Therefore, Christmas will descend on our house this week.